mkniewallner/migrate-to-uv/docs/configuration.md

 ## Project path

 By default, `migrate-to-uv` uses the current directory to search for the project to migrate.
-If the project is in a different path, you can set the path to a directory as a positional argument, like so:
+If the project is in a different path, you can set the path to a directory as a positional argument.

+**Example**:

 ```bash
 # Relative path